jbcolby0063/til/c++/pass-pointer-by-reference.md

 # Pass Pointer By Reference

-If you want to modify a pointer itself through function, you need to ```pass the pointer by reference```.
+If you want to modify a pointer itself through a function, you need to ```pass the pointer by reference```.
+Since reference allows a called function to modify a local variable from the caller function, pointer defined from other function can be modified through reference "&".

 Without passing pointer by reference:
 ```c++